DelHamzo/DelHamzo/README.md

-- 😀 Hello, I'm a 15-year-old self-instructed teenager, trying to find his passion and reason for existance.
-My name is Hamza. 👋
+- 😀 Hello, I'm Hamza, a 15-year-old tech enthusiast trying to create his own software and build AI . 👋
 - ✨ I’m interested in Mathematics, Machine Learning and Computer Science. 📚 (Astronomy and Philosophy can also be included)
 - 💻 I’m currently studying Mathematics and Computer Science. 🌱
 - 💞️ I’m looking forward to collaborate with **ALL OF YOU**! 🐱‍🏍